Together Every Step of the Way

 “Our clinic is particularly attuned to the critical needs of young people with cancer,” Dr. Haynes says.
 “People who are starting their families, who are thinking about reproductive health, thinking ‘How do I plan for my future?’”

 Joel says that this model is the perfect fit for him and his fiancée.
 “We think about health holistically instead of strictly in terms of lab results and things like that,” he explains.
-“Being attuned to that, we wanted to be proactive in working with [practitioners] that are trained in providing counseling and coping mechanisms.”
+“Being attuned to that, we wanted to be proactive in working with providers that are trained in providing counseling and coping mechanisms.”